TheArturthur/CoppermindScraper/Cosmere/Toralin Roshone.md

 He is vindictive towards [[Kaladin\|Kaladin's]] family, and [[Dalinar Kholin\|Dalinar Kholin]] considers him a petty man.
 By the time of the [[True Desolation\|True Desolation]], he seems to soften--perhaps because of guilt.

 ## Attributes and Abilities
 Roshone doesn't have any outstanding ability or attribute other than being a lesser lighteye with some connections.
 When he lived in Kholinar, Roshone was one of Highprince [[Torol Sadeas\|Sadeas']] sworn liegemen and cousin to important men whose support the Kholin family needed for political reasons.
-Since being exiled to Hearthstone, Roshone's influenced and wealth is greatly diminished.
+Since being exiled to Hearthstone, Roshone's influence and wealth are greatly diminished.
 As citylord of a small town, Roshone has no stewardship over any of the highprince's lands and is little more than a first point of contact for higher ranking lighteyes.

 ## History
 ### Kholinar and the Roshone Affair